alfaried/Trojan_App/README.md

 # Trojan_App

 A Django web application that raises endpoints within your EC2 Linux instance.
-To use the application, clone the repo into a hidden folder within the root directory of your ec2-user.
+To use this application, clone the repo into a hidden folder within the root directory of your ec2-user.

+*Do take note that this will only work if the user has already configure their aws .config and .credentials file*

 ## Instructions